kishanprajapat2564788/Restaurant-Website-RestroBoys-/README.md

 # Restaurant-Website-RestroBoys- USING PHP
-Project in which I used Php, Xampp, MySQL, HTML, CSS, JavaScript, Bootstrap, jQuery, Laravel, etc.
+Project in which I used Php, Xampp, MySQL, HTML, CSS, JavaScript, Bootstrap, jQuery, etc.
 Here You are
 Going to understand
 what the website is